The business of being a freelance writer in Japan, part 2

 Are you interested?
 Does the assignment tick your boxes?

-Ok, at the outset of a freelance career we might not have the luxury of being extremely selective about who we work with or what we work on.
-That’s all (well, mostly) good experience.
-But, my best work comes when I’m interested, when I’m being paid enough to give sufficient time to do my best, and when I work with people I at least respect (and ideally like).
-There can always be exceptions (such as doing an assignment purely for fun or as a favour for a friend), but if ALL those boxes aren’t ticked, I typically say no. Even if you aren’t in a position to be that selective, can you at least make sure you tick some of your boxes?
-It might not seem like it sometimes, but there’s a ton of work out there.
-There are always plenty more fish in the sea.
+Ok, at the outset of a freelance career we might not have the privilege of being extremely selective about who we work with or what we work on.
+That’s mostly good experience.
+But, my best work comes when I’m interested, when I’m being paid enough to give sufficient time to do my best, and when I work with people I at least respect.
+There can always be exceptions (such as doing an assignment purely for fun or as a favour for a friend), but if those boxes aren’t ticked, I typically say no. Even if you aren’t in a position to be that selective, can you tick some of your boxes?
+It might not seem like it sometimes, but there’s a ton of work out there, especially once you’ve started to build a portfolio.
 You can say no.

 Are you a fit for the editor and their work style?